mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    is the easiest way to do this.
 Read the MMBase documentation if you need more information on this topic.
 5. implement the jsp-templates that correspond to the paginatemplate nodes created in step 2 (e.g. in a subfolder templates/mysite).
 Please adhere to the coding-standards as much as possible.

+	One of the most complex parts of your templates will probably the navigation.
+Because NatMM allows for a website tree of any depth, your navigation should also take this into account.
+	See templates/nmintra/include/nav.jsp and templates/natmm/includes/top3_nav.jsp for examples on how to do this.

 6. add MySiteConfig.java to make sure the editors and url-rewriting work properly

 The current verion of NatMM is tested with MMBase 1.7.4 / JDK 1.4 and 1.5 / MySQL 5.1.